danzanellovossos/ergon-framework/docs/project-structure.md

 ### `assets/` — Shared Visual Assets

-Diagrams, logos, and other visual assets used across documentation and the website.
+Diagrams, logos, and other visual assets used across documentation.

-### `website/` — Documentation Website

-The generated documentation website, built from framework documentation.
-This is the public-facing documentation surface.

 ---